str(mda::mda)

 finalize = NULL

-If this were in the dials package, we could use:
+If this were in the same package as the other specifications for the parsnip engine, we could use:

 call_info = list(list(pkg = NULL, fun = "sub_classes")),